Cricket-Paine says South Africa were ball-tampering straight after Newlands test | Sports-Games

 Paine stepped down in the wake of revelations he had been investigated by CA's integrity unit in 2018 over a 'sexting' scandal involving a former Cricket Tasmania staffer.
 Though Paine was cleared by the investigation, he said he felt "abandoned" by CA once the story became public.

 "I felt they were driven by the need to protect their image ...
 They were hanging me out to dry."
-CA did not provide immediate comment when contacted by Reuters on Tuesday.
+CA declined to comment on the issue of Paine's resignation but said it was glad the 37-year-old had returned to the game.

+Paine ended a nearly year-long absence from elite cricket this month with his Tasmania return in the domestic Sheffield Shield.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)